Snail Bait Poisoning in Dogs: Symptoms, Treatment, and Prevention

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Spring is one of my absolute favorite times of the year.
-The arrival of new bulbs and blossoms in the garden makes me giddy.
-But spring also brings snails — and their antidote, snail bait, which is extremely toxic to dogs.
+Summer gardens are full of life: dinnerplate-sized dahlias are blooming, hummingbirds are all aflutter, and... snails leaving a slimy trail in their wake as they devour your perennials.
+The season brings snails, but also their antidote, snail bait — which is super toxic to dogs.
 Gardeners around the country use snail bait to keep plant-munching snails, slugs, and their ilk out of gardens.
 During the spring and summer months, I treat pups poisoned by it at least once a week.
 Keep reading to learn how to keep your dog safe, plus non-toxic alternatives to keep those slimy critters out of your garden.

 What is Snail Bait, Exactly?